Goodenia grandiflora: Description

 Goodenia grandiflora is an erect under-shrub that typically grows to a height of 1.5 m with sticky, hairy foliage.
 The leaves have an egg-shaped to rounded lamina 25–50 mm long and up to 60 mm wide on a petiole up to 50 mm long, the edges of the leaves toothed and the base heart-shaped.
 The flowers are arranged in racemes or thyrses up to 250 mm long on a peduncle up to 3 mm long with leaf-like bracts at the base.
 Each flower is on a pedicel up to 50 mm long with linear bracteoles up to 4 mm long.
 The sepals are lance-shaped, up to 6 mm long and the petals are yellow, white or purple and up to 23 mm long.
 The lower lobes of the corolla are 8–9 mm long with wings about 3 mm wide.
 Flowering occurs in most months but mainly from May to November and the fruit is an oval capsule 10–13 mm long.

 Taxonomy and naming

 Goodenia grandiflora was first formally described in 1805 by John Sims in the Botanical Magazine.
 The specific epithet (grandiflora) means "large-flowered".

 Distribution and habitat

-This goodenia grows in rocky places on hills in the Northern Territory, Queensland and eastern New South Wales.
+This goodenia grows in rocky places on hills in Western Australia, the Northern Territory, Queensland and eastern New South Wales.